Connect with us

 You will question everything you thought you knew about yourself

-“It’s about finding your values, and committing to them.
-It’s about finding your North Star.
+“It’s about finding your North Star.
 It’s about making choices.
 Some are easy.
 Some are hard.
-And some will make you question everything.” – Tim Cook
+And some will make you question everything.”
+Tim Cook

 I have always assumed that I was an extrovert.

-The last time I took the Meyers Briggs test, it determined I was an ENFJ.
+When I originally took the Meyers Briggs test, I was declared an ENFJ.

 This personality type falls in the diplomat category and is known as The Protagonist.

-People who share these traits are “Charismatic and inspiring leaders, able to mesmerize their listeners.”
+People with these traits are “Charismatic and inspiring leaders, able to mesmerize their listeners.”

-Now, I answered the questions honestly when I took the test years ago.
+I did answer the questions honestly when I took the test years ago.

-Still, after being furloughed during the pandemic’s onset for a month, and then voluntarily leaving my position to work from home, I learned more truths about myself.
+But, after being furloughed during the pandemic’s onset, then leaving to work from home, I learned more truths about myself.

-The fact is that I think my penchant for Extraversion was a coping mechanism for childhood trauma.
+The fact is I think my penchant for Extraversion was a coping mechanism for childhood trauma.

-The more time I spend by myself, the more I realize I like it, and makes me feel better.
+The more time I spend by myself, the more I realize I like it.

 The advocate is “Quiet and mystical, yet very inspiring and tireless idealist.”

-Here is what is interesting in high school I had several LGBTQ friends.
+What’s interesting is in high school, I had several LGBTQ friends.

-As a child, I advocated for these friends with a fierceness I didn’t know I was capable of.
+I advocated for these friends with a fierceness I didn’t know I had.

-As I got older, I would get into heated political debates with people who tried to say that being gay meant you shouldn’t be allowed to get married.
+I would get into heated political debates with people who said that being gay meant you shouldn’t be allowed to marry.

 Injustice, of any kind, has always enraged me.

-I had assumed it was the writing itself that led to my newfound sense of self, but it likely had to with the content.
+I assumed it was the writing itself that led to my newfound sense of self, but it likely was the content.

-I acknowledged how I always felt a little out of place as an ENFJ.
+I realized I always felt a little out of place as an ENFJ.

-While I think I am an excellent leader, my focus has always been leading people by inspiring them to reach their potential and be advocates for themselves.
+While I think I am an excellent leader, my focus has always been on inspiring others to reach their potential and advocate for themselves.

-Working from home enabled me to recall aspects of my personality that I had been neglecting over the years.
+Working from home helped me recall aspects of my personality that I had forgotten over the years.

-While I enjoy others’ company, I always felt most recharged after reading a book or writing a story or poem.
+I enjoy others’ company, but always feel most recharged after reading a book or writing a story.

 No one told me that working from home would remind me of who I really am.